AaltoSciComp/scicomp-docs/triton/quickstart/jobs.rst

     Required Setup:

-    - Setting up your System to connect to Triton according to the :doc:`connection guide<quickconnecting>`
+    - Setting up your System to connect to Triton according to the :doc:`connection guide <connecting>`
-    - Your script and any data need to be on Triton (follow e.g. the :doc:`data transfer quick-start guide<quickdata>`)
+    - Your script and any data need to be on Triton (follow e.g. the :doc:`data transfer quick-start guide <data>`)

 Types of jobs:
 ==============